ikrima/gamedevguide/contents/guides/ue4guide/source-control/Perforce Source Version Control Setup.md

 # Useful commands

-- **Fast Reconcile with files that have been edited, added, deleted and with special characters in their name**
+- **(local workspace to depot) Fast Reconcile of local files that have been edited, added, deleted and with special characters in their name**

   `batch>p4 reconcile -meadf UnrealEngine\\Engine\\Binaries...`